calvinfeng/gonotebook/README.md

 expected to have Golang sytnax memorized right away.
 The best way to learn is always to build.

 ## Table of Contents
-If you are viewing this on Gitbook, the table of content is on the left-hand side of the screen.
+If you are viewing this on Gitbook, the table of content is also listed on the left-hand side of the screen.

 1. Hello World
 2. Tic Tac Toe